 With today's emphasis on Homeland Security and the fast pace of change for criminal justice practitioners and those in related fields, graduate level professionals strive to stay educated and informed on current trends.
 The Post-master's Certificate provides the opportunity for practitioners who have earned a master's degree in criminal justice or a related discipline to broaden their understanding of Homeland Security issues in an academic environment which emphasizes practical knowledge.
 Students must complete the four area specialization core courses and two electives.
-You may obtain a Graduate Certificate Program Form from the Semester Guide or by downloading it from the Wilmington University Registrar's webpage.
+Students may obtain a Graduate Certificate Program Form by downloading it from the Wilmington University Registrar's webpage.

-MHS 7000 Contemporary Issues in Homeland Security
+MHS 7000 Contemporary Issues in Homeland SecurityMHS 7001 Terrorism

-MHS 7001 Terrorism
+MHS 7002 Legal Aspects of Homeland Security

-MHS 7002 Legal Aspects of Homeland Security MHS 7003 Risk Assessment and Management
+MHS 7003 Risk Assessment and Management

-MAJ 6605 Supervision and Management MAJ 6619 Forensic Behavior Analysis
+MAJ 6605 Supervision and Management

-MHS 7004 Crisis Leadership
+- MAJ 6619 Forensic Behavior Analysis - MHS 7004 Crisis Leadership